 Why Does Down Syndrome Happen?

 Humans have 46 chromosomes.
-In Down syndrome, there’s a little change.
+In down syndrome, there’s a little change.
 The total number of chromosomes is 47 because there is an additional copy of chromosome 21.
+This extra chromosome happens because:

 How Common Is It?

-- Maternal age plays a key role.
-Older mothers is at higher risk
+Maternal age plays a key role.
+Older mothers are at higher risk

 What are the Signs You Might Notice in a Newborn with Down Syndrome?